Ninja-Vikash/Docs.dev/docs/reactjs/03_components/README.md

 > [!NOTE]\
 > Instead of `currentDate` we can import as
 > ```jsx
-> import dateFunction from "currentDate";
+> import dateFunction from "methods.js";
 > ```
 > or whatever we want to call this method.
 - **named export**<br/>